Information for schools, settings and governors

 - When a child in care fails to arrive for school on any given day, that you contact their foster carer, on the same day, to ascertain the reason for non-attendance.

-- CiC Attendance policy for children in care (August 2018) v3
+- CiC Attendance policy for children in care (August 2022)

 Educating Out of Year Group (Practice guidance for Devon schools)

-Babcock LDP Educational Psychology and Early Years Services have collaborated with Devon County Council to produce guidance for schools and settings to promote successful transitions across all phases of education.
-Transitions are very important for children and young people and can be a challenging and anxiety-provoking time, particularly when the child or young person is vulnerable or has Special Educational Needs and/or a disability that require understanding and support over the transition.
-These guidance documents aim to support parents/carers, staff and other professionals in ensuring high quality transition practice across Devon.
+Devon County Council has produced guidance for schools and settings to promote successful transitions across all phases of education.
+Transitions are very important for children and young people and can be a challenging and anxiety-provoking time, particularly when the child or young person is vulnerable or has special educational needs and/or a disability that require understanding and support over the transition.
+These guidance documents aim to support parents or carers, staff and other professionals in ensuring high-quality transition practice across Devon.

-The documents below can be found on the Babcock website here:
+The documents below can be found on the Support for schools and settings website:

 - transitions in early years